turris-cz/user-docs/docs/geek/tos3-migration.md

 ![Migration to Turris OS 5.x trigger](tos3-migration-trigger.png)

 Next you have to approve installation of `tos3to4` package if you have approvals enabled.
-Migration starts immediately if you don't.
+With approvals you also have to trigger the update again once `tos3to4` is installed.
+Just navigate to the updater configuration page and save the configuration again.
+Migration starts immediately if you do not have update approvals enabled.

 !!! warning
     Migration takes some time.
 It can take up to hour or more.
 During that time